Last updated on June 24th, 2019 at 02:59 pm

 Shenzhen shopping mall

 A new development, the OCT Bay is the best place to go shopping and enjoy a chillax afternoon.
-With stone paved wide streets and elegant cafes and restaurants, it’s a beautiful corner of Shenzhen that’s perfect for hanging out with friends and unwind.
+With stone paved wide streets and elegant cafes and restaurants, its design combine modernity with traditional architecture.
+So not only do you have high ceiling malls, you’ll also find paved stone streets and arch bridges.
+It’s also close to the Shenzhen Bay Park which is good for sunset and cycling.